Nadim147c/rong/docs/integration.md

 chmod +x ~/.local/bin/wallpaper.sh
 ```

+## Usage

-You're good to go.
-Run the script with or without an argument to set the theme and
+Run the script with or without an argument:
-wallpaper:

 ```bash
 wallpaper.sh                    # random wallpaper
 wallpaper.sh path/to/image.png  # specific wallpaper
 ```

+The wallpaper is applied, colors are generated, templates are updated, and any
+configured post-commands are executed automatically.